caipeide/autorace/README.md

 1. The ip address of the car may change automatically (it will change only once after each boot).
 If your JupyterLab losts connection, check if the car's ip is changed.
 If so, using the new ip to refresh the browser.
 2. If you collect lots of data, for example, more than 1000 images in a tub under `data/` folder, DO NOT try to open the tub folder and view images through JupyerLab, because it will cost much time to load the files and the GUI may freeze.
 You can transfer the data to your laptop to view.
 3. Do not directly turn off the power when system is running.
 Open a terminal and do`sudo shutdown`first to shutdown the OS system, then turn off the power.
-4. If the RC-Car crashes into the track fence at a high speed, the front wheels are likely to get stuck at their drive rods.
+4. <span id=notes-repair>If the RC-Car crashes into the track fence at a high speed, the front wheels are likely to get stuck at their drive rods.
 Then you have to take off the two drive rods and reinstall them, which is a little troublesome. *It is suggested to simply removing the drive rod of the two front wheels, then this problem can be solved.* [This video demonstrates how to fix the problem](https://youtu.be/y_o_JfhMo50). **Other hardware modifications are not allowed.**
 5. You are free to DIY your own algorithms to drive the car for competition, but the following functions in this repo should be kept:
    1. Press `ENTER` to start the car immediately when using autopilot mode
 6. If you think coding with Jupyter Lab is boring because it lacks code navigation functins like `go to defination` and `code suggestions`, you can choose [VSCode](https://code.visualstudio.com/) for development.